-The map, below, identifies resource-sensitive areas (and buffers around those areas) that can be sensitive to pollutants in stormwater runoff.
-The map identifies areas where Nitrogen, Phosphorous, and/or Pathogens could be mitigated in stormwater runoff in order to protect sensitive resources areas on the Cape.
-Existing roadways and future roadway development should consider treatment of these pollutants in the identified areas.

-Because different resource areas are sensitive to certain kinds of pollutants, the table, below, outlines the resources areas mapped and their associated pollutants of concern.
+The map (Figure 9), below, identifies resource areas (and buffers around those areas) that can be sensitive to pollutants in stormwater runoff.
+These identified areas are where Nitrogen, Phosphorous, and/or Pathogens should be mitigated in stormwater runoff to protect sensitive resources areas on the Cape.
+Existing roadway retrofits and future roadway development should consider treatment of these pollutants in the identified areas.
+Because different resource areas are sensitive to different kinds of pollutants, Table 1, below, outlines the resource areas mapped and their associated pollutants of concern.
 Buffer distances around resource areas were chosen by considering where stormwater runoff from roads may impact sensitive natural habitats and are derived from TMDL considerations and the RPP.
 In general, buffers are required to protect surface water bodies from sedimentation, erosion, and pollution; they are also needed to maintain wildlife habitat.
-In WLA calculations used for both the Nitrogen and Pathogen TMDLs on Cape Cod, a 200 foot buffer was considered as the contributing area for stormwater runoff.
+In WLA calculations used for both the Nitrogen and Pathogen TMDLs on Cape Cod, a 200-foot buffer was considered as the contributing area for stormwater runoff.
 The RPP designates buffer distances around Sensitive Natural Resource Areas (SNRA), where development should be located outside of these buffer zones.
-Buffers include a 300 foot buffer around ponds, a 350 foot buffer around certified vernal pools, and a 200 foot buffer around rivers.
+Buffers include a 300-foot buffer around ponds, a 350-foot buffer around certified vernal pools, and a 200-foot buffer around rivers.